Regis University: Regis College

-Regis College houses the traditional, undergraduate (and Masters of Art in Education & Masters of Science in Biomedical Sciences) programs.
-These programs are designed for recent high school graduates, or transfer students, with little or no professional work experience.
+Regis College houses the university's undergraduate programs—including traditional and post-traditional offerings—as well as the Master of Arts in Education, Master of Science in Biomedical Sciences, and Master of Science in Environmental Biology programs.
+These programs serve recent high school graduates, transfer students, and adult learners.
 Regis college offers a choice of majors, minors, emphases, and pre-professional tracks.
 Students wishing to enter the nursing, physical therapy, or pharmacy programs often enter Regis College to complete pre-requisite requirements.

 Rueckert-Hartman College for Health Professions

-When Regis absorbed her sister school, Loretto Heights College, the Rueckert Hartman College for Health Professions was born.
+When Regis absorbed her sister school in 1988, Loretto Heights College, the Rueckert Hartman College for Health Professions was born.
 Regis operates a nationally recognized nursing program, and one of the premiere physical therapist programs.
-The school is divided into three schools and two divisions: Loretto Heights School of Nursing, School of Pharmacy, School of Physical Therapy, Division of Health Services Education and the Division of Counseling and Family Therapy.
+The college is divided into four schools: Loretto Heights School of Nursing, School of Pharmacy, School of Physical Therapy, and School of Mental and Behavioral Health.
 The college offers three doctoral programs, Doctor of Nursing Practice (entirely on-line), Doctor of Physical Therapy, and Doctor of Pharmacy.

 Anderson College of Business and Computing

 In 2015, the College of Business and Economics was officially established to combine the Regis College Division of Business and the College for Professional Studies School of Management and Master of Nonprofit Management.
 After a donation made by Denver architect Andy Anderson in 2018, the college was renamed to the Anderson College of Business.
 The college offers both classroom-based and online course options.
-Undergraduate programs in Computer Science (CPS), Computer Information Systems, and Computer Networking are ABET accredited.
-They are the only ABET accredited programs of their kind that, in addition to classroom, are also offered 100% online.